 It is only when the dark veils of imagination and preconception are raised that the divine light will penetrate the heart, enabling the inner eye to see.
 Then either the sunlight or the light of a candle will become a metaphor for the divine light.

 Gnosis is direct experience, and the very obstacle that prevents us from accessing those superior states, not just when we physically go to sleep and enter into those dream states, but on a moment to moment basis, is a lack of conscious attention.
 It is only by learning to direct our attention from second to second, from instant to instant, that we can really lift the veil of Isis, to penetrate with our comprehension into the very nature of the divine, which subsists on a moment to moment basis.

 As Samael Aun Weor wrote, "The truth is the unknowable from moment to moment."
 When we think we know, that's usually a sure indicator that we probably are very asleep, because the state of awakened perception, or Self-remembering or Self-observation, to be in the now, everything is new, and we recognize, "I don't know anything!"
-Like a child who is fascinated with the experience of life, and everything is fresh a new.
+Like a child who is fascinated with the experience of life, and everything is fresh and new.
 This is really the psychological attitude that we need in every second, and we always have to go back and cultivate that.
 It is the foundation.
 It is the foundation of mystical experience.
 It is the means by which, through the practice of meditation, we cultivate, facilitate and activate those experiences.

 Really, it comes to my mind, the story of a Tibetan Buddhist master, who was asked by a student of his, "So when do you meditate?"
 And he replied, "But I am always meditating!"
 In every second.
 It's by using that clarity of perception, which we call consciousness, Buddhata, Tathagarthagarba, the psyche, the soul.

 The Body, Soul and Spirit of the Heart Doctrine